tortoise/asyncodbc/CONTRIBUTING.rst

 Contributing
 ============

-Thanks for your interest in contributing to ``aioodbc``, there are multiple ways and places you can contribute.
+Thanks for your interest in contributing to ``asyncodbc``, there are multiple ways and places you can contribute.

 Reporting an Issue
 ------------------
-If you have found issue with `aioodbc` please do not hesitate to file an issue on the GitHub_ project.
+If you have found issue with `asyncodbc` please do not hesitate to file an issue on the GitHub_ project.
 When filing your issue please make sure you can express the issue with a reproducible test case.